 Keeping a safe distance from the driver in front of you and adjusting your speed on particularly bad roads is key to avoiding a nasty bump.
 Smaller, country roads are often in worse conditions than larger roads so be sure to set your sat nav to follow as many main roads as possible.
 Driving in Winter can be especially difficult, but it’s even more important to be aware of your driving and ensure you’re safe on the roads – have a look at our quick guide to Winter driving here.

 Some potholes are hard to avoid – especially on busy roads, or roads you are unsure of.
 Therefore, it’s wise to check your car’s maintenance regularly in order to ensure your car is well-equipped to deal with the bumpy road ahead.
 Things like ensuring your tyre pressure is correct, keeping a close eye on your tyre tread and making sure there are no chips or cracks in your windscreen can help you avoid serious damage to your car.
 Not only will keeping an eye on these help protect you against potholes, but they will make sure you are on the right side of the law.
 Brush up on your knowledge of what to do here.

 Sometimes it is impossible to avoid going over a pothole and some damage to your car is therefore inevitable.
 In this situation, having roadside assistance can help you if you break down due to damage caused by a pothole.
-As a Budget Insurance customer, you can add RAC roadside assistance to your policy using your Self Service Centre, from as little as £3.99 per month.
+As a Budget Insurance customer, you can add RAC roadside assistance to your policy using your Self Service Centre.
 There are five different levels available so you’re sure to find something to suit your needs.
 You can choose from: